elix22/Urho3D-Material-Effects/README.md

 Description
 -----------------------------------------------------------------------------------
 Basic material and techniques used for rendering effects, it might be useful for individuals new to Urho3D.
-In addition, added new water shader, fake BRDF, and per object glow effect.
+In addition, added new water shader, fake BRDF, and post-processing glow per object per mask.

 Screenshots